stbenjam/stbenjam.github.io/_posts/2018-07-31-smart_home.md

 layout: post
 title:  Smart Home Walkthrough
 date:   2018-07-31 19:53:00
-categories: technical
+tags: technical
+author: "Stephen Benjamin"
 ---

-My "smart house" started out as a couple of Hue light bulbs in my apartment.
+My "smart house" started out a few years ago as a couple of Hue light bulbs in my apartment.
 Now that we've bought a house, I started acquiring a few more smart things here and there, and over the last couple of months I finally decided to integrate them all together using an open source project called Home Assistant.

 To be honest, I didn't start out with a plan, and I wish I had.
 However, with few exceptions all the things I've bought play nicely together.